onideus/bookbuddy/README.md

 # BookTracker

-A modern book tracking application with a Fastify REST API backend and native iOS SwiftUI app, helping you manage your reading journey.
+A modern book tracking application with a Vercel serverless REST API backend and native iOS SwiftUI app, helping you manage your reading journey.

 ## Features